 But also from the inside!
 I want you to take yourself out for a fancy dinner.
 If that’s too much, make your favorite meal at home – and enjoy it fully!
 Eat slowly, chew well, set the mood, dress up.
 Make it a whole package.
 Remember to honor your hunger signals; honoring when you’re hungry and when you’re full is a way of loving yourself.

 What else do you love doing?
 How do you envision your perfect romantic evening with a soulmate?
 It doesn’t matter what it is, okay – if you and your soulmate would lie down, covered with super cozy blankets, watching Netflix – do that.

 Sometimes all we need is simplicity.

 On the other hand, if you’re in for an adventure; how about learning something new?
-Sign up for a new yoga class, cooking class.
+Sign up for a new yoga class, cooking class, dancing class.
 Learn a language.
-Learn more about how to nourish yourself properly.

 When we commit to learning something new, our self-confidence grows.
 Even if you fail and discover your new hobby is not a perfect match for you, you’re gonna learn new stuff.
 Maybe you’re gonna meet new friends.
 Maybe you’re gonna realise what would work perfectly for you.